 My work as a photographer began back in 2008 as a sports photography intern at Getty Images.
 As a freelancer, I covered baseball, football, basketball, rowing, tennis, and motorsport.
 My experience at Getty sharpened my eye for composition, light, and timing.
 The technical challenges were amazing, but as time passed, the nature of the work became impersonal and systematic.
 Another touchdown, another home run, another victory lane… I was just one of a gang of photographers trying to capture the same moment.
 I felt like my life’s work was becoming a commodity.
 I growingly became frustrated and disillusioned with my professional journey.
 Something had to change.
 Then it hit me.
 How can I be truly passionate about my work when I don’t have any personal connection whatsoever with the people that I'm covering?
 As a sports photographer, I was always at arm's length from my subjects – leaving me without the ability to truly relate to what they were feeling.
 At that moment I knew I wanted to work one-on-one with my subjects.
 There is something so gratifying about capturing two people madly in love, handing them the images and then hearing how their experience brought them even closer in their relationship.
 This is the joy that wedding photography brings me and it is why I have chosen to dedicate my life to this work.
 It would be an honor to hear from you!
 [Los Angeles Wedding Photographer]

-I would describe my style of wedding photography as photojournalistic.
-While capturing formal portraits are important, I also believe that catching the ambiance of your day and the life-force of your invited guests is of equal priority.
+My style of wedding photography is photojournalistic.
+While capturing formal portraits is important, I also believe the ambiance of your day & the life-force of your invited guests is of equal priority.
 With a gentle eye, I will steer your formal photographs to best reflect your personalities, while simultaneously documenting those subtle yet profound candid moments that make up such an important day.
-I keep a keen watch as the day naturally unfolds so you have a document long after the day has passed you by.
-High school introduced me to photography and there I spent my waking hours deep within the dark room.
-Upon graduating, I set off to art school to study Fine Art Photography (2001-2005), where I was introduced to art theory and artist's studio practices.
-After college, I flexed my logistical side and worked with art fair companies (2004-2012) to share contemporary art to communities in Los Angeles, San Francisco, Miami, and New York.
-Soon I transitioned into a small business owner and realized my goal of becoming a full-time photographer.
-So if you will, find comfort in knowing that art and photography are a part of my physiological make-up and the path I've taken shows this.
-Photography is more than a passion for me, it is the frame in which I have chosen to live my life.
-My camera and I stay vigilant throughout your day, which no doubt will have many moving parts, while maintaining an unobtrusive and honest presence.
-Stay in the moment and I will do the rest.
+I keep a keen watch as the day naturally unfolds so you have an archive long after the day has passed you by.
+High school introduced me to photography & there I spent my waking hours shooting film, developing, & printing deep within the darkroom.
+From there I went to Otis School of Art & Design to study Fine Art Photography (2001-2005), which exposed me to art theory & artist's studio practices.
+After college, I flexed my logistical side & produced art fairs (2004-2012) that shared contemporary art to communities in Los Angeles, San Francisco, Miami, & New York.
+In 2013 I transitioned into a small business owner & made providing photography my full-time world.
+So if you will, find comfort in knowing that art & photography are a part of my physiological make-up & the path I've taken shows this.
+My camera & I stay vigilant throughout your day, which no doubt will have many moving parts while maintaining an unobtrusive & honest presence.
+STAY IN THE MOMENT.
+I’LL SUPPORT YOU & DO THE REST.
 KIVA LOAN PLEDGE — I pledge to make a Kiva loan for every wedding that I book.
-This is something that has been important for me to integrate into my wedding photography business model early on.
-It hasn't escaped me how becoming a small business owner has changed my life for the better and I am grateful to have had the opportunity to see my goals through.
-I believe when you are given a chance to work hard towards a goal that leads to a better quality of life, a life that you deliberately design for yourself, it can be transformative and ripple positively outwards.
-The empowerment that results is truly priceless and I believe that all people have the right to choose what they want for themselves and see their goals come to fruition.
-Struggle is real, I've been through my share, and I feel it's time to do my part to help fellow builders and dreamers.
-[Los Angeles Wedding Photographer]
+This is something that has been important for me to integrate into my wedding photography business early on.
+It hasn't escaped me how becoming a small business owner has changed my life for the better.
+I am grateful to have had the privilege & opportunity to see my goals through.
+I believe when you are given a chance to work towards a goal that leads to a better quality of life, a life that you deliberately design for yourself, it can be transformative & ripple positively outwards.
+The empowerment that results is priceless & I believe that all people have the right to choose what they want for themselves & see their dreams come to fruition.
+The struggle is real, I've been through my share, & it's time to do my part to help fellow builders & dreamers. (www.kiva.org) [Los Angeles Wedding Photographer]

 Based in the gorgeous state of Colorado (Native here!), I spend my days roaming mountain-tops with Clients, and exploring all that this state has to offer with my little fam (Twin boys, hubby and the coolest German shepherd EVER.)!
 Being a wedding and elopement photographer in one of the most beautiful states in the country allows me to really pull together my love for documenting the adventure, real-time moments, as well as creating some Epic Environmental portraits!
 I love problem-solving lighting and all the "think on your toes" aspects of weddings, and thrive on the fact that no two weddings are ever the same!
 I love the spontaneity of emotions, weather, and all unscripted moments!
 I have been many times referred to as a "photo-ninja" (probably my most favorite compliment ever...), so you can bet I will be jumping in Rivers, climbing on rocks....or whatever it takes to get the shots!
 If there are kids at a wedding too...you can also bet I'll take 7689 photos of them...because kids do funny stuff.
 (Fun fact: Top notch service and experience for my clients is a must!
 I was a Catering and Events Manager for a high-end hotel chain for years before becoming a photographer...so weddings and service are ingrained in my blood!
 I like to offer that little "extra" service and experience to all my clients...helping keep planning and the day running absolutely smoothly and just as intended!)
 [Denver Wedding Photographer]